RakhithJK/Exiv2-exiv2-wiki/Commercial-License.md

 ***

 Somebody said there is a legal way in which you can use Exiv2 and be free from GPLv2.0 and that is to host the code on a server and access the code remotely.
-You’ll have to verify that this is true and legal.

-If you go down that road, you should consider extracting the metadata from an image and send only the metadata to the server.
+You should consider extracting the metadata from an image and send only the metadata to the server.
 You’ll want to do that to reduce the band-width.
 A typical image is about 10mb, of which the metadata is usually about 5k-10k.
 You’ll find the code in Robin's book as a useful starting point.
 Image Metadata and Exiv2 Architecture:  https://clanmills.com/exiv2/book

+Another suggestion is that executing the exiv2 command-line may be legal use of open source and free you from the obligations of GPLv2.
+So we suggest you develop/test/document an option —socket n for the exiv2 application to launch and wait forever for commands to arrive on the socket.
+Exiv2 is fast (100+ images/second).
+This will be very fast.

+If you want to use any of these possibilities, you’ll have to verify that using exiv2 as described is legal.